 Publishers have been quick to answer with information about their ranking procedures.
 With the release of each of its undergraduate rankings, U.S. News & World Report provides further explanation of its system.
 The site's "About the Rankings/Methodology" offers information on why and how they rank as well as how one should use the rankings [ 19].
 They also offer "About the Best Graduate Schools Rankings" [ 20] for their graduate school site along with "Frequently Asked Questions: Graduate Schools Rankings" [ 21].

 Furthermore, U.S. News presents the article "Universities Use Rankings Too," which points out that colleges often rank students but seem to prefer not to be ranked themselves [ 22].

-Efforts are underway by the various concerned parties to introduce some uniformity into the debate over evaluating colleges and universities.
-A few major publishers are working with the educational community on the Common Data Set, an attempt to standardize institutional data gathering and reporting.
-Examples of universities with web pages based on Common Data Set information are:
+Efforts are underway by various concerned parties to introduce some uniformity into the debate over evaluating colleges and universities.
+A few major publishers are working with the educational community on the Common Data Set Initiative, an attempt to standardize institutional data gathering and reporting.

 Overall, there is a bit of a "can't live with 'em, can't live without 'em" aspect to college rankings.
 Colleges routinely disparage rankings but are quick to trumpet their high standing and paste the U.S. News best college graphic on their web site.
 Schools are even known to tinker with their admissions policies, alumni files, and other "ranking factors" in order to maintain or boost their U.S. News rating.
 (For more on this, see the Machung and Monks entries on our rankings bibliography.)
 Like them or leave them, colleges will certainly devote no less attention to rankings in the future.
 Likewise, students and parents will continue to seek out the best school and continue to consult the wide variety of available college rankings.
 Being aware of the controversy and "game playing" involved in college rankings can only help interested parties make better use of rankings in their decision making processes.